David-Else/developer-workstation-setup-script/README.md

 ## Features

-- Works with Fedora 36+ and RHEL 9 compatible distributions
+- Works with Fedora 36+ and el9 compatible distributions

 ![rocky-fedora-logos](./images/rocky-fedora.png)

-You get to choose between cutting edge Fedora or stable RHEL.
+You get to choose between cutting edge Fedora or stable el9.

-To maintain parity with Fedora 36+, any RHEL package that's not available in a popular repository is:
+To maintain parity with Fedora 36+, any el9 package that's not available in a popular repository is:

 1. Downloaded as a binary from GitHub or another trusted source